University Of Melbourne (The)

 - Apply for a University of Melbourne undergraduate course through the Victorian Tertiary Admissions Centre (VTAC).

-If you are eligible to apply, there are nine categories under which you can receive consideration:
+If you are eligible to apply, there are nine circumstances under which you can receive consideration:

 - Disadvantaged financial background